Major causes are diabetes and high blood pressure.

 Diuretics may also relieve symptoms of heart failure, even when kidney function is poor, but dialysis may be needed to remove the excess body water in severe chronic kidney disease.

 When the treatments for chronic kidney disease are no longer effective, the only options are long-term dialysis and kidney transplantation.
 Both options decrease symptoms and prolong life.
 If the person is a candidate, kidney transplantation can be an excellent option.
-For people who choose not to undergo dialysis, end-of-life care is important.
+For people who choose not to undergo dialysis, end-of-life care (also called hospice, a kind of palliative care) is important.